What We Learned from 100+ Law Firm iManage Exports

 Without a tool like MatterExport, firms resort to manual batching — exporting 9,999 documents at a time, renaming folders, and repeating.
 For a 50,000-document matter, that's 5+ manual rounds.
 It takes hours and is prone to missed or duplicated files.

-Finding #2: Long File Paths Break 1 in 5 Exports
+Long File Paths Break More Exports Than You'd Think

-About 20% of exports we've seen involve file paths that exceed Windows' 254-character practical path limit.
-This happens more often than people think because iManage allows deeply nested folder structures with long descriptive names — exactly what you'd expect from a well-organized legal matter.
+A common issue we see is file paths that exceed Windows' 254-character practical path limit. iManage allows deeply nested folder structures with long descriptive names — exactly what you'd expect from a well-organized legal matter.

 A path like Client Name / Matter / Correspondence / External / Opposing Counsel / Smith & Partners / Response to Motion for Summary Judgment - Amended Draft v3.docx easily exceeds 254 characters when exported to a local drive.

 Most export tools (including native iManage export) silently skip these files.
-The IT team never knows they're missing until a lawyer asks for a document that isn't there.
+You don't know they're missing until a lawyer asks for a document that isn't there.
 MatterExport handles long paths natively — no files are ever silently dropped.

-We expected litigation holds or regulatory responses to be the primary driver.
-Instead, the most common reason firms export from iManage is a departing lawyer — the firm needs all their matters exported, often to a USB drive or network share, sometimes under tight deadlines.
+The most common reason firms export from iManage is a departing lawyer — the firm needs all their matters exported, often to a USB drive or network share, sometimes under tight deadlines.
+Other common use cases include client file delivery, litigation or regulatory production, DMS migration, and backup or disaster recovery.

 For a step-by-step guide on exporting matters for any of these use cases, see our migration and archival guide.

-Among firms that previously used other export tools (Bundledocs, DocAuto, or custom scripts), the single biggest complaint was infrastructure overhead.
+Among firms that previously used other export tools, the single biggest complaint was infrastructure overhead.
 Getting a web server provisioned, waiting for networking approvals, configuring firewall rules — these steps added days or weeks to what should be a 5-minute task.

 This is exactly why MatterExport is built as a desktop app that needs no server infrastructure.
 No web server.
 No networking approvals.
 It connects to iManage via the REST API and runs on a single machine.
 Setup in Control Centre is trivial — for cloud, install from the approved apps list (one click); for on-prem, import a manifest file (~30 seconds).

-With MatterExport, that entire chain is replaced by: download, install, configure in Control Centre, export.
+With MatterExport, the workflow is: download, install, configure in Control Centre, export.
 Same day.

 Every firm we've worked with considers folder structure preservation essential.
 When exporting a matter, the folder hierarchy IS the organizational system.
 Flatten it, and the export is almost useless — nobody can find anything.